Kuphar: Biblical significance

 A Babylonian cuneiform tablet on display at the British Museum suggests that Noah's Ark may have been a large kuphar.
 This tablet was translated by professor Irving Finkel and found to contain an ancient flood narrative that may have inspired the story of Noah's Ark.
 Following his translation, professor Finkel organized the construction of a large vessel of this kind, though he claimed that his 35 tonne ship was a scaled-down version of the full-sized ark.
-Finkel attempted to launch his "ark" in Kerala, India, in 2014, but was unsuccessful.
-He attributed the failed launch of his double-decker vessel to the low quality of bitumen available in the area.
+Finkel launched his "ark" in Kerala, India, in 2014, but had difficulty controlling leaks.
+He attributed the permeability of his double-decker vessel to the low quality of bitumen available in the area.

 The tablet describes the flood myth of Atrahasis, a Babylonian hero who built an ark to shelter life from a flood of a divine origin that is thought to have started as a river flood.
 This ark was, according to the legend described on the tablet, a large kuphar, with either one or two decks, and a total deck area of 14,400 cubits2 (3600 m2).
 Noah's Ark is traditionally described as having a similar deck plan and a nearly identical deck area of 15,000 cubits2 (a difference of 4%).
 This has led Finkel to conclude that "the iconic story of the Flood, Noah, and the Ark as we know it today certainly originated in the landscape of ancient Mesopotamia, modern Iraq."

 Some evidence has been found of Neo-Assyrian legends depicting infants being cast adrift in kuphars on the river, similar to how baby Moses was cast adrift in a basket in the Book of Exodus.
 This has led some scholars to conclude that the basket that Moses was set adrift in on the Nile may have in fact been a kuphar.